As marketers, we all want to answer these questions with confidence:

 But a marketer’s dilemma is the more sophisticated our tactics, the murkier our understanding of what’s influencing pipeline.
 Is it the LinkedIn ad?
 Blog post?
 Demo video?
 Nurture email?
 SDR call?
 Case study?
 Yikes.
 In practice, most of us are hacking it together in Excel.
 Which, if we’re honest, is kinda the same as ¯\_(ツ)_/¯.

 This is why you implement a Marketing Attribution Model.
 Attribution is understanding which tactics move pipeline forward.
-While attribution sounds complicated and expensive, it’s doesn’t have to be.
+It sounds complicated and expensive, but it’s doesn’t have to be.

 Just do it: it’s time to implement a marketing attribution model

 No doubt marketing tech is getting overwhelming, and it’s pretty miserable trying to track leads and opps across Facebook, WordPress, Lead Pages, Hubspot, Salesloft, and Salesforce (and that’s a pretty simple tech stack).

 BTW this Periodic Table of Martech by Jon Blumenfeld is a damn delight!